-The deep extreme cut (DEXTR) model uses the information about extreme points of an object to get its mask that is then converted to a polygon.
+The deep extreme cut (DEXTR) model uses the information about extreme points of an object to get its mask which is then converted to a polygon.
 On CPU, this is the fastest interactor.

 Inside-outside guidance is a model that uses a bounding box and points (inside/outside) to create a mask and create the polygon.
 Create the automated annotation with a bounding box that wraps the object.
 Set positive and negative points to tell the model where the object is and where the background is.

 Automatic Image Annotation Tools in CVAT

 There are different ways for automation in image annotation with CVAT.
 The two prominent use cases involve 1) preliminary annotations for multiple images or 2) model-based annotations in one image frame.

 Create preliminary annotations for tasks

 Automatic image annotation uses deep learning models to create preliminary annotations and speed up the annotation process.
 In CVAT, primary AI models or uploaded manually can be used and managed from the models’ section.